 There have been four different prehistoric cultures that have resided on the Ocmulgee land until European settlers set foot on this part of the world.
 Ocmulgee is the ancestral homeland of the Muscogee tribe which now resides in the state of Oklahoma.

-When you visit Ocmulgee National Monument today, you can set foot on this hallowed ground and learn all about the history of the tribes and different cultures that resided here.
+When you visit Ocmulgee Mounds National Historical Park today, you can set foot on this hallowed ground and learn all about the history of the tribes and different cultures that resided here.

 Meanwhile, the visitor center includes an informative museum with a variety of ancient artifacts found during the mass excavations of the Macon Plateau.